rezamarzban/AI-Hello/README.md

 2- Update system certificates by running "sudo apt-get install ca-certificates" command if needed.

 3- Download "mnist.npz" dataset file from this repository to working directory.

+4- Run "chmod -c 755 ..." to changing access permission of files if needed.